sd17spring/sd17spring.github.io/git-help.md

 repository.

-## How to pull changes from Github
+## How to pull changes from GitHub

 `$ git pull`